mills-lab/Scoval/README.md

 python src/cal_empiricalPvalue_across_allcells_withNA.py all_non_CNV_perm.bed abs_log2_ratio_dir out_nonCNV_pkl
 ```

 8. Build the Gausssian mixture model (GMM) to calculate the posteror probability for each CNV call.
 Users could go through the jupyter notebook `src/GMM.ipynb` to generate the filtered calls.
 Users should change the input and output file names in the notebook.

+9. Filter the CNVs by the fraction of informative windows.
+Users could go through the jupyter notebook `src/filter_by_windowFrac.ipynb` to generate the filtered calls.